Meeting Time: March 26, 2019 at 5:00pm PDT

 • Default_avatar

-Jessica Hughes about 5 years ago
+Jessica Hughes over 5 years ago

 I strongly support the Del Rio Trail Project because it would increase the connectivity of my neighborhood to other parts of Sacramento, reduce my need for car trips to nearby businesses (e.g., LaBou, Sprouts), and enable my family to use the trail for recreation purposes.
 Please approve this positive, well-supported project!